Results matter, especially after an arrest. See how our past successes have helped our former clients.

 When the unexpected occurs, we are here 24/7 to listen to your side of the story and act on your behalf.

 Contrary to the popular belief, you do not necessarily have to work for a foreign state’s cyber intelligence or be a “hacker” to be charged with a computer crime in California.
-In reality, any form of accessing computer, computer data, network or system without permission is qualified as a “computer crime” under California law.
+In reality, any form of accessing a computer, computer data, network or system without permission is qualified as a “computer crime” under California law.

 While most people think that you can get in trouble with the law only if you engage in Internet fraud, cybercrime or hacking, there are less sophisticated ways of gaining unauthorized access to a computer or using computer data unlawfully and without permission.